Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Abstract

 \section{Abstract}

 We show that for separable convex optimization, random stepsizes fully accelerate Gradient Descent.
-Specifically, using inverse stepsizes i.i.d.\ from the Arcsine distribution improves the iteration complexity from $O(\kappa)$ to $O(\kappa^{1/2})$, where $\kappa$ is the condition number.
+Specifically, using inverse stepsizes i.i.d.\ from the Arcsine distribution improves the convergence rate from $O(\kappa)$ to $O(\kappa^{1/2})$, where $\kappa$ is the condition number.
 No momentum or other algorithmic modifications are required.
-This result is incomparable to the (deterministic) Silver Stepsize Schedule which does not require separability but only achieves partial acceleration $O(\kappa^{\log_{1+\sqrt{2}} 2}) \approx O(\kappa^{0.78})$.
-Our starting point is a conceptual connection to potential theory: the variational characterization for the distribution of stepsizes with fastest convergence rate mirrors the variational characterization for the distribution of charged particles with minimal logarithmic potential energy.
-The Arcsine distribution solves both variational characterizations due to a remarkable ``equalization property'' which in the physical context amounts to a constant potential over space, and in the optimization context amounts to an identical convergence rate over all quadratic functions.
+Our starting point is a remarkable ``equalization property'' of the Arcsine distribution: it yields an identical convergence rate for all quadratic functions.
 A key technical insight is that martingale arguments extend this phenomenon to all separable convex functions.
 We interpret this equalization as an extreme form of hedging: by using this random distribution over stepsizes, Gradient Descent converges at exactly the same rate for all functions in the function class.